-World Geography Course Number: 2405 Credit: 1, Full Year Prerequisite: None contemporary issues.
+World Geography Course Number: 2405 Credit: 1, Full Year Prerequisite: None

+In World Geography, students examine people, places, and environments at local, regional, national, and international scales from the spatial and ecological perspectives of geography.
+Students describe the influence of geography on events of the past and present with emphasis on contemporary issues.
 A significant portion of the course centers around the physical processes that shape patterns in the physical environment; the characteristics of major landforms, climates, and ecosystems and their interrelationships; the political, economic, and social processes that shape cultural patterns of regions; types and patterns of settlement; the distribution and movement of the world population; relationships among people, places, and environments; and the concept of region.